-This paper investigates several popular deep learning models for text classification on some existing and self-collected datasets available on social networking websites.
-We propose an enhanced relation network (RN) to provide a more accurate classification of suicide risk levels and suicidal ideation vs. other mental disorders such as depression and anxiety.
-Relation networks~\cite{raposo2017discovering} are proposed for visual reasoning, while the undefined relationship between texts and sentiment lexicons or the relationship between texts and topic distributions remains unexplored.
+This paper investigates deep learning-based models for text classification on some existing and self-collected datasets from social networking websites.
+It proposes an enhanced relation network (RN) to provide a more accurate classification of suicide risk levels and suicidal ideation vs. other mental disorders such as depression and anxiety.
+Relation networks~\cite{raposo2017discovering} are firstly proposed for visual reasoning, while the undefined relationship between texts and sentiment lexicons or relationship between texts and topic distributions remains unexplored.
 In this paper, we firstly migrate the principle of visual relational reasoning to relate extracted informative features and hidden text representation and develop a novel attentive encoding model to capture the relation between suicide indicators such as sentiments and event topics and text mentions.
 This novel relational encoding model can reason over the risk indicators and sentence embeddings and learn richer representations.

 Our contributions could be summarized as: \begin{itemize} \item This paper focuses on identifying suicidal ideation and different kinds of mental disorders for early warning.
-Specifically, we consider both user-level and post-level detection. \item To improve risk identification performance, we propose an attentive RN model with text representation and two sets of risk indicators encoded, i.e., lexicon-based sentimental state and latent topics within posts. \item Experiments on public datasets and our collected dataset show that our proposed method can improve predictive performance. \end{itemize}
+Specifically, we consider both user-level and post-level detection. \item To improve risk identification performance, we propose an attentive RN model with text representation and two sets of risk indicators encoded, i.e., lexicon-based sentimental state and latent topics within posts. \item Experiments on public datasets and our collected dataset show that our proposed method can improve the predictive performance. \end{itemize}

 This paper is organized as follows.
 Related work on mental disorders, suicidal ideation, text classification, and relational reasoning are reviewed in Section~\ref{sec:related}.
 In Section~\ref{sec:methods}, we introduce the proposed method that introduces sentimental lexicon and topic model into relational encoding with attentive RN.
 Datasets are introduced in Section~\ref{sec:data}, together with a simple exploratory analysis.
 Experimental settings and results are presented in Section~\ref{sec:exp}.
 In Section~\ref{sec:conclusion}, we conclude and have a brief outlook for future work.